Fabryz/sawket/README.md

 Sawket
 ======

-A Node.js + Socket.io chat with some nice features.
+A Node.js + Socket.io Chat and sketchpad (experimental) with some nice features.
 It will maybe be used on my [Wander game](https://github.com/Fabryz/wander), so I'm also experimenting with HTML5 Canvas.

 Requirements